-While it may be hard to think about adding a humidifier to your Kutztown home while it’s still formally summer, now may be the perfect time to do so to assure you’re ready for drier air this fall and winter.
+While it may be hard to think about adding a humidifier to your Kutztown and Breinigsville home while it’s still formally summer, now may be the perfect time to do so to assure you’re ready for drier air this fall and winter.
 Although humidity isn’t typically thought of when considering indoor air quality, it should be.

 Humidity plays a big role in our comfort.
-After all, remember the last time Kutztown had a day (or week…or month) of high humidity.
+After all, remember the last time Kutztown and Breinigsville had a day (or week…or month) of high humidity.
 That’s usually when you hear people saying, “It’s not the heat, it’s that darn humidity.”
 On the flip side of this, air that is too dry also comes with its own annoyances, from dry skin to a scratchy throat.

 Having low humidity in your home can also mean increased static electricity, dry lips and hair, a scratchy nose and chapped lips to name a few.
 Dry air leads to an increased chance of your mucous membranes drying out, making it easier for you to get a cold or develop a respiratory illness.